Bandung: History

 After Indonesian independence in 1945, Bandung was designated as the capital of West Java province.
 During the Indonesian National Revolution, some of the most massive battles occurred in and around Bandung.
 Dutch troops were virtually absent in Java at the end of World War II.
-To assist the restoration of Dutch sovereignty, the British took a military hold on Java's major cities, and the British military commander set an ultimatum for the Indonesian combatants in Bandung to leave the city.
-In response, on 24 March 1946, much of the southern part of Bandung was deliberately set alight as the combatants left; an event known as Bandung Lautan Api or the 'Bandung Sea of Fire'.
+To assist the restoration of Dutch sovereignty, British forces established a military presence in several of Java's largest cities, and issued an ultimatum to Indonesian forces in Bandung in an attempt to make them leave the city.
+In response, on 24 March 1946, much of the southern part of Bandung was deliberately set alight by Indonesian forces as they withdrew.

 In 1955, the first Asian-African Conference, also known as the Bandung Conference, was hosted in Bandung by President Sukarno and attended by the heads of states representing twenty-nine independent countries from Asia and Africa.
 The conference venue was at the Gedung Merdeka, the former Concordia Society building.
 The conference announced ten points of declaration for the promotion of world peace and opposition against colonialism and is known as the Declaration of Bandung.
-This was followed by a wave of nationalism and decolonisation movements around the globe which remapped world politics.
+This was followed by a wave of nationalism and decolonization movements around the globe which remapped world politics.
 The conference was also the first international conference of people of colour in history.
 In his book The Color Curtain, Richard Wright claims that there was an epic meaning to the conference for people of colour around the world.

 In 1987, the city boundary was expanded by the 'Greater Bandung' (Bandung Raya) plan, with the relocation of higher concentration development zones outside the city in an attempt to dilute population density in the old city.
 During this development, the city core was often uprooted, with old buildings torn down, lot sizes regrouped and rezoned, changing idyllic residential areas to commercial zones with bustling chain supermarkets, malls, banks and upscale developments.